 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Works Aware of scope of Practices within scope of Recognizes own clinical collaboratively with other all practice of MFTs and MFT, makes appropriate contributions within an other stakeholders as they identifies other referrals, and attends to interdisciplinary system of intersect in client care. persons and other stakeholders, care; engages family professionals whether or not present. members and other significant to the significant persons. case.
+Works Aware of scope of Practices within scope of Recognizes own clinical collaboratively with other all practice of MFTs and MFT, makes appropriate contributions within an other stakeholders as they identifies other persons and professionals significant to the referrals, and attends to other stakeholders, whether or not present. interdisciplinary system of care; engages family members and other significant persons. intersect in client care. case.